-VERTEX performed a comprehensive survey of the power plant structures for compliance with the National Emissions Standards for Hazardous Air Pollutants (NESHAP).
+VERTEX performed environmental due diligence, remediation, and demolition oversight at a closed coal-fired power plant in Illinois that was scheduled for demolition.
+VERTEX completed a review of the existing Phase I and performed a comprehensive Phase II to investigate all areas of concern (AOC) at the site.
+The AOC’s included Former Fuel Oil USTs, a Former Truck Rental Garage, a Former Coal/Coal Ash Unloading Area, and Transformer Substation that reportedly leaked oil to surface soils.
+The Phase II included the advancement of 14 soil borings, all of which were completed as groundwater monitoring wells, and the collection of soil and groundwater samples from each of the locations.
+Three grab samples of standing water from the flooded building basement were collected and characterized.
+Additionally, VERTEX performed a comprehensive survey of the power plant structures for compliance with the National Emissions Standards for Hazardous Air Pollutants (NESHAP).
 Our team identified Asbestos Containing Materials (ACM) and materials that would require abatement prior to proposed demolition activities.
-VERTEX designed the asbestos survey following our in-house sampling protocol, which is based in part on the EPA Asbestos Hazard Emergency Response Act (AHERA) regulations.
-VERTEX utilized our on-staff qualified and licensed asbestos inspector(s) to collect approximately 350 bulk material samples and analyzed the samples utilizing Polarized Light Microscopy with Dispersion Staining (PLM/DS) for friable materials, PLM for Non-Friable Organically Bound (NOB) matrices and Transmission Electron Microscopy (TEM) for NOB.
+VERTEX designed the asbestos survey in accordance with our in-house sampling protocol, which mirrors the EPA Asbestos Hazard Emergency Response Act (AHERA) regulations.
+VERTEX utilized our on-staff qualified and licensed asbestos inspectors to collect approximately 350 bulk material samples and analyzed the samples utilizing Polarized Light Microscopy with Dispersion Staining (PLM/DS) for friable materials, PLM for Non-Friable Organically Bound (NOB) matrices, and Transmission Electron Microscopy (TEM) for NOB.
 The results of the comprehensive survey were used to obtain permits for the removal of the ACM.

-VERTEX developed an engineering cost estimate for complete decommissioning and demolition of the power plant, accounting for the asbestos abatement, management of hazardous materials, decommissioning of the power plant, salvage of selected equipment, demolition of the buildings and structures and the recycling of scrap, site restoration and the establishment of a permanent storm water management system at the site.
-VERTEX prepared a financial and schedule risk register to identify uncertain aspects of the demolition work that could have a significant impact on overall approach, scope, cost or schedule.
+Finally, VERTEX managed the decommissioning and demolition of the power plant.
+As part of the demolition management, VERTEX developed an engineering cost estimate.
+The engineering cost estimate included asbestos abatement, management of hazardous materials, decommissioning of the power plant, salvage of selected equipment, demolition of the buildings and structures, the recycling of scrap, site restoration, and the establishment of a permanent storm water management system at the site.
+VERTEX prepared a financial and schedule risk register to identify uncertain aspects of the demolition work that could have a significant impact on overall approach, scope, cost, or schedule.
 After initial development, the cost estimate and the risk register were subjected to quality control and assurance checks.
-VERTEX used the risk register to determine an appropriate level of contingency allowance that should be included in the estimate.
-The information utilized in developing the estimate (e.g., estimated takeoff quantities) was documented in a manner suitable for use during the execution phase of the project and to facilitate review.
+Using the completed engineering estimate and schedule risk register, VERTEX completed a bid package to complete the asbestos abatement and demolition of the power plant.
+Once a contractor was selected, VERTEX oversaw the abatement, decommissioning, and demolition of the 34,000-square foot power plant.